What is an Estimation and types of estimates?

 There are several components of estimates that must be worked out in order to arrive at a final estimate.
 They’re listed below.

 1. Description of work/task/activity

 To begin any task, one must acquire information such as the name of the work, the purpose of the work, the location of the work, and the work’s salient features, among other things.

 Each work shall have the basic details like length, width, depth/thickness, plan and cross sections, elevations showing the length, width, thickness/depth and other important parameters.

 3. Designs and Drawings

-Drawings are to be prepared to the scale for the purpose of the visual representation of structure.
+Drawings are to be prepared to the scale for the purpose of the visual representation of the structure.
 It gives more clarity about the structure.
-Design will consists of cross sectional dimensions, drawings, reinforcement details and so on.
+The design will consist of cross-sectional dimensions, drawings, reinforcement details, and so on.

 4. Specification of work

 A specification report is a document that lists all of the requirements included in the estimate in brief detail.
 The work requirements should be able to be determined by reading the specification report.